 - Watering all roads within the facility with a water cart.
-Water cart is equipped with a cannon which provides reach up stockpiles and power to wash and scrub hard surfaces. - Use of water sprays and sprinklers on stockpiles, recievals area, sales area, and on fixed plant.
+The water cart is equipped with a cannon which reaches to the vertical extent of stockpiles and power to wash and scrub hard surfaces. - Use of water sprays and sprinklers on stockpiles, receivals area, sales area, and on fixed plant.

-- Ceasing or reducing dust generating activities when potential for dust to leave the site e.g. high winds. - Wheel washing facilities (x 2), equipped with cattle grids, at raw materials exit (bottom wheel wash) and product sales exit (top wheel wash). - Sealed internal roads from wheel wash to exit - Primary feed bin sprays installed and operated manually. - Increase of sealed internal roads and repairing damaged roads (this is an ongoing process with the site undertaking works when a load of over ordered or out of RMS specification hot mix asphalt is delivered to site). - Operational cameras installed around the site with video monitoring within the operations managers office - Impact crusher has been enclosed with a vacuum in place transferring dust to a waste bin. - Water Tank at receivals area to provide giving an independent water source to ensure adequate supply & coverage at all times. - New recycled water tanks installed on site to assist with site water management capacity and dust suppression. - The regular use of a street sweeper on the site and also along sections of Reconciliation Drive
+- Cessation or reduction in dust generating activities during periods of high potential for offsite dust migration e.g. high winds. - Wheel washing facilities (x 2), equipped with cattle grids, at raw materials exit (bottom wheel wash) and product sales exit (top wheel wash). - Sealed internal roads from the wheel wash to the point of exit. - Primary feed bin sprays installed and operated manually. - Increased surface area of sealed internal roads and reparation of damaged roads (this is an ongoing process with the site undertaking works when a load of over ordered or out of RMS specification hot mix asphalt is delivered to site). - Operational cameras installed around the site with video monitoring within the operations managers office - Impact crusher has been enclosed and fitted with a water misting system. - Water Tank at receivals area to provide an independent water source to ensure adequate supply & coverage at all times. - New recycled water tanks installed on site to assist with site water management capacity and dust suppression. - The regular use of a street sweeper on the site and also along sections of Reconciliation Drive.